Skip to Calculator

 Before you calculate anything, confirm your target size.
 Quilt dimensions vary based on how you're using the quilt:

 "Drop" refers to how far the quilt hangs over the side of the mattress.
-A 6-inch drop on a queen mattress (60 inches wide) adds 12 inches to the finished width (6 inches per side).
-If you want a pillow tuck at the top — tucking the quilt under pillows — add another 10–12 inches to the length.
+A 6-inch drop on a queen mattress (60 inches wide) adds 12 inches to the finished width, or 6 inches per side.
+If you want a pillow tuck at the top, where the quilt tucks under pillows, add another 10 to 12 inches to the length.

-For a queen bed with a generous drop (10 inches per side, 12-inch pillow tuck), your finished quilt is 80×112 inches, which is substantially more fabric than the "standard" 90×100.
+For a queen bed with a generous drop (10 inches per side, 12-inch pillow tuck), your finished quilt is 80×112 inches.
+That's substantially more fabric than the "standard" 90×100.

 Fabric Yardage for the Quilt Top